mathe00/obsidian-plugin-python-bridge/README.md

 - 📊 **Analytics & Monitoring**: Script usage statistics, performance metrics dashboard, error tracking and reporting.
 - 🌐 **Enhanced Integration**: WebSocket support for real-time communication, support for async/await patterns in Python, batch processing capabilities.

-### 📦 Low Priority

-- 📦 **Code Refactoring**: If developers want to refactor the code to make it cleaner or more extensible, contributions are welcome! 😅
-- 📱 **Mobile Support (Highly Unlikely)**: Supporting mobile devices (iOS/Android) presents **significant technical challenges** due to OS limitations on executing external processes (like Python) and inter-app communication from within Obsidian's sandbox.
-While solutions involving environments like Termux (Android) might be theoretically explored, they would be extremely complex to implement reliably, require extensive user setup, and likely offer a subpar experience.
-Therefore, **mobile support is considered out of scope for this project's current architecture and is very unlikely to be implemented.**

 ### 📥 Status

 - 📥 **Plugin Submission**: The plugin (v2.0.0) has been submitted to the Obsidian Community Plugin list and is currently awaiting review and approval by the Obsidian team.
+The review process can take several months - you can track the submission status at [obsidian-releases/pull/6315](https://github.com/obsidianmd/obsidian-releases/pull/6315).
+Until then, manual installation is required.

 <a id="installation"></a>